 Idea

-The Crucial Role Training Plays In Technical Enablement
+The Crucial Role Training Plays in Technical Enablement

 You can’t have technical enablement without training.